IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 	- Berbert: big bloodhound.
 Became intelligent + got opposable thumbs thru a Medallion of Wit (stolen from Josephine)
 	- Happy to take passengers.
 Will get attacked by Atlas almost immediately The Journey
+- toby practicing chain in the front yard. where is the pole installed?
 - 3 week journey
 - ==find Coriolis' genie treasure, thrown in the ocean. one of the items is cursed
-- Lots of tiny black glass isles, choked with seagrass.
+- Water gets shallower, Atlas has to breach.
+Lots of tiny black glass isles, choked with seagrass.
 Someone dumps food scraps offboard.
 Sahuaguin attack.
 	- Smaller numbers, they're desperate bc Owl is killing them off.
 Willing to take on large target
 	- show a monster they kill becoming undead - ambient arcane turmoil
 - Kevaran navy ships patrolling around Avizallo, naval protection as part of the deal.
 Hostile to most.
-	- water becomes shallow enough that Atlas has to breach
 - Guardians come as ship approaches to check for threats
 	- Shimmering, white triangular shape.
 Razorblade wings, bird skull set at top.
 ## Day 1